liquidinvestigations/cluster/Readme.md

     vim cluster.ini
     ```

+* Set up the network.
+You can use our example configuration in `examples/network.sh`.

 * Generate configuration files for Consul, Vault and Nomad and a `supervisord`
   configuration for the daemons:
     ```shell